geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 ~~~~~~~
 This example, like others before, uses a ``GraphicStroke`` to place a graphic symbol along a line.
 The symbol, defined
 at **lines 7-16** is a 4 pixels gray circle with a dark gray outline.
 The spacing between symbols is controlled with
-the ``dasharray`` at **line 18**, setting 4 pixels pen down, just enough to draw the circle, and 6 pixels pen up, which
+the ``stroke-dasharray`` at **line 18**, which specifies 4 pixels of pen-down (just enough to draw the circle) and 6 pixels of pen-up,
-results in the spacing.
+to provide the spacing.

+.. note:: This example may not work in other systems using SLD, since they may not support combining the use of ``stroke-dasharray`` and ``GraphicStroke``.
+While the SLD is spec-compliant, the SLD specification does not state what this combination is supposed to produce.

 .. _sld_cookbook_lines_defaultlabel: